Archimedean spiral

+with real number b.
+Changing the parameter b controls the distance between loops.

-From the above equation, it can thus be stated: position of particle from point of start is proportional to angle θ as time elapses.
+From the above equation, it can thus be stated: position of the particle from point of start is proportional to angle θ as time elapses.

 Archimedes described such a spiral in his book On Spirals.
 Conon of Samos was a friend of his and Pappus states that this spiral was discovered by Conon.

 Derivation of general equation of spiral

 A physical approach is used below to understand the notion of Archimedean spirals.

 Suppose a point object moves in the Cartesian system with a constant velocity v directed parallel to the x-axis, with respect to the xy-plane.
 Let at time t = 0, the object was at an arbitrary point (c, 0, 0).
 If the xy plane rotates with a constant angular velocity ω about the z-axis, then the velocity of the point with respect to z-axis may be written as: